Jonathand77/actividad-simulacion2/README.md

 Use the -c flag to get the exact results when you are finished.

-   1. Se ah ejecutado varios escenarios con dos procesos y dos colas de planificación MLFQ, limitando la duración de cada proceso a un máximo de 5 ticks y desactivando operaciones de entrada/salida (ioFreq = 0).
-A continuación, se presenta uno de los casos:
+   1. Several scenarios have been run with two processes and two MLFQ scheduling queues, limiting the duration of each process to a maximum of 5 ticks and disabling I/O operations (ioFreq = 0).
+One scenario is presented below:

-   ✅ Configuración:
+   ✅ ✅ Configuration:

-   2 colas (-n 2)
+2 queues (-n 2)

-   Job 0: empieza en t=0, dura 5 ticks
+Job 0: starts at t=0, lasts 5 ticks

-   Job 1: empieza en t=1, dura 3 ticks
+Job 1: starts at t=1, lasts 3 ticks

-   Sin I/O (ioFreq = 0, ioTime = 0)
+No I/O (ioFreq = 0, ioTime = 0)

-   Quantum = 10 en ambas colas
+Quantum = 10 in both queues

-   Allotment = 1 (solo un turno en cada nivel antes de bajar de prioridad)
+Allotment = 1 (only one turn at each level before demoting)

-   ✅ Ejecución esperada:
+✅ Waited execution:

-   En t=0, entra Job 0 y se ejecuta hasta t=1.
+At t=0, Job 0 enters and executes until t=1.

-   En t=1, llega Job 1, pero Job 0 sigue su quantum, así que Job 1 espera.
+At t=1, Job 1 arrives, but Job 0 continues its quantum, so Job 1 waits.

-   Job 0 agota su allotment y baja de prioridad.
+Job 0 exhausts its allocation and lowers its priority.

-   Job 1 sube a la cola 0, se ejecuta completamente.
+Job 1 enters queue 0 and executes completely.

-   Luego Job 0 se retoma y termina.
+Job 0 then resumes and terminates.

-   📌 Resultado:
+📌 Result:

-   Se observa cómo MLFQ reordena la prioridad al agotar el allotment.
+You can see how MLFQ reorders its priority when it exhausts its allocation.

-   Los trabajos terminan correctamente y sin I/O.
+The jobs complete successfully and without I/O.
    </details>
    <br>